primulent/dbmgr/README.md

 ﻿# Overview

 dbmgr is an opinionated database migration and management framework that utilizes convention over configuration.
-It enables deployment pipelines to manage database schema, programability and data changes using direct SQL.
+It enables deployment pipelines to manage database schema, programmability and data changes using direct SQL.
+More information on [the dbmgr website](http://www.dbmgr.net/).

 ## Benefits
 Makes database deployments consistent and reliable by ensuring your database always matches your application.